11 Ways to Lower Your Summer Electric Bills

 8. Get out of the house

 Specifically, get outside and use the grill.
 An indoor stove can raise your temperature as much as 10 degrees.
 Just don't leave the door open while you're grilling.
 You don't want to air-condition the whole neighborhood.

 9. Ask for discounts

 Your electric company may offer discounts for those with low income or disabilities.
-They may also offer incentives to reduce your energy usage on summer days when energy demand is highest, typically between noon and 8 p.m.
-Florida Power & Light, for example, offers a Time of Use Rate, which charges more during peak hours and less during off-peak hours, which encourages customers to use more power on off-peak hours and less during peak hours.
+It may also offer incentives to reduce your energy usage on summer days when energy demand is highest, typically between noon and 8 p.m.
+Florida Power & Light, for example, offers a Time of Use Rate, which charges more during peak hours and less during off-peak hours, which encourages customers to use more power in off-peak hours and less during peak hours.